 During the funeral service, Robert Swartz said his son was “hounded by the government,” the Sun Times reported.
 “He was killed by the government, and MIT betrayed all of its basic principles.”

-In defending his wife on Twitter, Dolan was responding to Mitch Kapor, founder of Lotus Development Corp. and cofounder of the Electronic Frontier Foundation, who posted a link to Swartz’s obituary on Saturday that included a statment from the young man’s family.
+In defending his wife on Twitter, Dolan was responding to Mitch Kapor, the founder of Lotus Development Corp. and co-founder of the Electronic Frontier Foundation, who posted an official statement from Swartz’s family on Saturday, which was included in Swartz’s obituary.